 This is a tabular view of requirements.
 Click a column header to sort the requirements by that attribute.
-To open a requirement for editing, double-click it; the requirement opens in the Edit Attributes dialog (see "Editing a Requirement" on page 83).
+To open a requirement for editing, double-click it; the requirement opens in the Edit Attributes dialog (see "Editing a Requirement" on page 92).

-To perform other actions on the currently selected requirement or requirements, select the desired action from the Requirements group of the Actions pane.
-To perform an action on the entire grouping of requirements, select an action from the Actions pane group that corresponds to the group type you are working on, for example: Category, Report, Collection, etc.
+To perform other actions on the currently selected requirement or requirements, select the desired action from those highlighted below Requirements in the Actions pane.

+To perform an action on the entire set of requirements, expand the selection and then select an action from the highlighted list on the Actions Pane, for example: Add to Collection, Change Class, etc.